eiriklv/react-native-hot-redux-starter/README.md

 I'm using the starter to familiarize myself with Flux using Redux and the best practices I know of.

+## Setting up with Parse

+Copy `./src/secrets.example.js` to `./src/secrets.js` and add your application id and javascript key from your Parse app.

 ## Build for release

 ```bash